Create a room

 Note

-The scaling can also be bigger than 1, which can result in scaling artifacts.
+The scaling can also be greater than 1, which can result in scaling artifacts.
+Try using sufficiently large images for sprites if you require the character to appear bigger in some scenes.

 Setting camera limits